-We remark that the formulation of our fractal $L^p$ restriction estimates differ somewhat from those in Theorem~1.3 of \cite{EP}, where the critical value for $p$ also depends on the choice of $\varepsilon > 0$.
-This difference arises because we do not place significant emphasis on the exact size of the $\lambda^\varepsilon$ losses, as they naturally emerge in the multi-scale analysis technique we use in the proof, whereas \cite{EP} provides a more precise description of the loss factor for their estimates.
-Nonetheless, \eqref{eq mainc} is sharp, modulo the $\lambda^\varepsilon$-losses, for all $p\ge2$ on the standard sphere for $E$ being some suitable fractal sets.
-Outside of the $\lambda^\varepsilon$ losses, our results unify the 2-dimensional results of Sogge \cite{sogge1}, Burq--G\'erard--Tzvetkov \cite{BGT}, and Eswarathasan--Pramanik \cite{EP}.
+We remark that the formulation of our fractal $L^p$ restriction estimates differs from Theorem 1.3 of \cite{EP}, where the critical value of $p$ also depends on the choice of $\varepsilon>0$.
+This discrepancy appears because we do not emphasize the exact size of the $\lambda^\varepsilon$ losses.
+These losses arise naturally from the multi-scale analysis used in our proof.
+In contrast, \cite{EP} gives a more precise description of the loss factor.
+Nonetheless, \eqref{eq mainc} is sharp, modulo the $\lambda^\varepsilon$ losses, for all $p\ge 2$ on the standard sphere for suitable fractal sets $E$.
+Apart from the $\lambda^\varepsilon$ losses, our results unify the two-dimensional bounds of Sogge \cite{sogge1}, Burq--Gérard--Tzvetkov \cite{BGT}, and Eswarathasan--Pramanik \cite{EP}.

-{ Sogge's $L^p$ eigenfunction estimates \cite{sogge1} can be viewed as a variable coefficient analogue of the classical Fourier restriction estimates of Tomas--Stein.
-Shayya \cite{shayya1} proved a weighted Fourier restriction estimate that sharpens the Tomas--Stein inequality.
-Shayya's work partially inspired our proof of Theorem~\ref{theomain}, which can also be viewed as a variable coefficient counterpart of Shayya's result.}
+Sogge’s $L^p$ eigenfunction bounds \cite{sogge1} can be viewed as a variable-coefficient analogue of the classical Fourier restriction theorem of Tomas–Stein.
+Shayya \cite{shayya1} proved a weighted Fourier restriction estimate that sharpens Tomas–Stein.
+This work partially inspired our proof of Theorem \ref{theomain}, which may be seen as a variable-coefficient counterpart of Shayya’s result.

-The proof of Theorem \ref{EPbound} by Eswarathasan and Pramanik is based on a $TT^*$ argument.
-In contrast, our proof of Theorem \ref{theomain} is built upon a multi-scale wave packet analysis.
-In particular, we make use of the broad-narrow argument of Bourgain and Guth \cite{BG}.
-To the best of our knowledge, this is the first time that modern multi-scale wave packet techniques have been applied to the study of eigenfunction estimates.
-We hope this will open up a new route for applying techniques—including, but not limited to, decoupling and polynomial methods—to the understanding of spectral problems.
+The proof of Theorem \ref{EPbound} in \cite{EP} uses a $TT^*$ argument.
+In contrast, our proof of Theorem \ref{theomain} is based on a multi-scale wave-packet analysis.
+In particular, we use the broad–narrow argument of Bourgain and Guth \cite{BG}.
+To the best of our knowledge, this is the first application of modern multi-scale wave-packet methods to eigenfunction estimates.
+This opens a path to applying further techniques, including decoupling and polynomial methods, to spectral problems.